 Frequently Asked Questions

-- Betrayed partners need support because they have just suffered an incredibly traumatic event (discovery) and the likelihood is that, for a long time, they have been gaslighted, their perception of reality brought into question, and have long suffered, usually not obvious, emotional abuse that ultimately means that they not only suffer Post-Traumatic Stress Disorder at the same level as a combat soldier or first responder, but it has been additive since their partner started acting out and intimacy (see above for a definition of intimacy) began to diminish.
+Betrayed Partners need support because they have just suffered an incredibly traumatic event (discovery) and the likelihood is that, for a long time; they have been gaslighted, their perception of reality brought into question, and have long suffered, usually not obvious (nor, typically, conscious) emotional abuse that ultimately means that they not only suffer Post-Traumatic Stress Disorder (that research shows is similar to that experienced by a combat soldier or first responder), but it has been additive since their partner started acting out and intimacy (connection) began to diminish.
 This results in Complex Post-Traumatic Disorder (C-PTSD).
-As a partner, you deserve support and help, especially since there was absolutely no way you could have avoided this; in no way was it your fault
+As a partner, you deserve support and help, especially since there was absolutely no way you could have avoided this and in no way was it your fault.

 For somebody in solid Relational Recovery, you are much more than "enough"